 The next morning there was a perfect break in the winter weather and we departed from home without incident right at 8am.
 Traveling south on I-5, we had no snow or ice on the road and only deep snowbanks on the edges of the curbs in Mt Shasta where we fueled both rigs in order to give us plenty of fuel to reach our destination for the night at Flag City RV Park in Lodi, California.

 The entire drive was completely without incident and the sunlight was brilliant.
 The skies were so clear that we could see the coast range to the west and the Sierra Nevada Mountains to the east.
 Traffic was light all the way to Lodi and winds were almost non-existent.
-It may have been the easist trip south we have experienced in years.
+It may have been the easiest trip south we have experienced in years.

-Of course, even though we no longer camp at Orange Grove RV Park, I still needed my winter fix of sweet naval oranges.
+Of course, even though we no longer camp at Orange Grove RV Park, I still needed my winter fix of sweet navel oranges.
 We urged Phil and Joanne to continue east over the pass toward Tehachapi while we stopped to buy some oranges from the Californa Fruit Depot just a couple of blocks south of the freeway where we used to exit on Edison Road at Orange Grove RV Park.
 We fondly remember the days when an overnight stay there yielded as many oranges as we could pick from their trees, early morning free coffee and fresh donuts, and a great free rig washing station.
 Things change over the years, and sadly Orange Grove became much more expensive, donuts only offered once a week, and most of the oranges gone on trees no longer well cared for.

 I bought two bags of perfect oranges at the Fruit Depot in less than five minutes and we were back on the road.
 There are several exits in Tehachapi that will lead to the Mountain Valley RV Park near the airport and we decided to take the middle exit.
 We slowly crossed a bumpy railroad crossing when I heard a loud crunch and within seconds we felt a strong bump into the RV.
 I knew immediately that the car had come loose, but it wasn't until we got out to see how bad it was that we realized the stinger that goes into the hitch receiver had snapped and the car had rolled forward into the RV.
 The tow hitch on the car had rolled into the pavement under the RV and nothing would move.
 Within seconds three young men jumped out of their cars and started helping us.
 Within no time they had the car released and told me to move the rig to the side of the road and Mo drove the car off the tracks.
-Later we realized how lucky we were that there was'nt a train coming and that those kind young men were nearby and willing to help.
+Later we realized how lucky we were that there wasn't a train coming and that those kind young men were nearby and willing to help.

 Mo and I remained amazingly calm as I drove the rig to the park with Mo following in the slightly damaged Tracker.
-When we settled in and had the chance to check out the damage we saw that spare tire rack on the MoHo was bent, the cord for the power supply for the Tracker from the MoHo was damaged and even with a slight damage to the left front fender of the Tracker the headlight still worked.
+When we settled in and had the chance to check out the damage we saw that spare tire rack on the MoHo was bent, the cord for the power supply for the Tracker from the MoHo was damaged and even with slight damage to the left front fender of the Tracker the headlight still worked.

 One of the helper guys suggested that Home Depot was open and we might be able to get a new stinger before they closed.
 Mo and I reconnected with Phil and Jo at the campground and filled them in on our situation and then drove the Tracker to Home Depot where we found a stinger.
-Once back at the campground, I heated up our pre cooked meat loaf dinner while Mo worked on the damaged power cable that connected the car to the MoHo.
+Once back at the campground, I heated up our pre-cooked meat loaf dinner while Mo worked on the damaged power cable that connected the car to the MoHo.
 Worst case scenario we could drive separately to Desert Hot Springs if needed.

 Needless to say, our sleep that night was a bit restless.
 The next morning Mo realized that the cable worked for the running lights but not the turn lights or brake lights.
 It was daylight and the Tracker is small enough that the lights are visible on the MoHo when we are hooked up so we hooked up everything for our last travel day and headed east on Highway 58 with Phil and Jo following.

-It was another uneventful day with beautiful weather and light traffic.
+Kramer's Corner where Mo and I spent a rather noisy night on one of our return journeys back to the northwest.It was another uneventful day with beautiful weather and light traffic.
 Highway 58 from Tehachapi to Bakersfield was once a difficult road, with just two lanes and a lot of truck traffic.
 It has been improved in the last few years and Kramer's Corner at the junction of Highway 58 and Highway 395 is no longer quite as important as it once was.
 We did stop at the Pilot there for fuel and Mo and I fondly remember a couple of noisy overnights that we spent there in our travels in the past.

 Once we reached Barstow, I was was thrilled as always to once again be driving Higway 247 between Barstow and Yucca Valley.
 Mo did a great job taking photos through the windshield and only a few bug splatters may remain in the photos.